The .410 bore is a great way to learn gun safety.

 Browning Citori White Lightning Small Gauges

 When it comes to a top of the line skeet or bird hunting gun, it is hard to argue against Browning.
-The Citori line are some of the highest quality shotguns on the market.
+The Citori line are some of the highest quality hunting shotguns on the market renowned for their beauty and quality extractors.
 Most hunters are familiar with these over-and-unders, but in larger gauges.
 This gun has a 26-inch barrel and a beautiful blued and silver nitride finish that offsets nicely with the satin finish walnut stock.
 The receiver is also beautifully engraved for an additional touch of class.
 This is not your average .410 and the price reflects that.
 However, that also makes this a gun you can pass down to future generations.
 Browning includes three invector choke tubes with this gun and the recoil pad helps make this gun even easier to handle.
 It is sure to be a hit your next time on the skeet or trap range.

 Remington 870 410 Turkey TSS